Deploying macOS in VMWare on Windows (Full Guide)

 Create your macOS computer account, finish the setup, and login.

-Hard Disk.
+Note: Once everything is setup, you may edit the Virtual Machine's settings and remove the recovery.vmdk Hard Disk.
 Do not delete the Hard Disk you created manually (to store the install).
 Note 2: You may want to power off your virtual machine and take another snapshot before continuing.

 Fixing iServices

 By default, your macOS deployment will not support iServices such as iMessage.
 In order to support iServices, additional configurations must be done.
-We will accomplish this by utilizing a tool called Clover Configurator
+We will accomplish this by utilizing a tool called Clover Configurator.

 Boot up your macOS virtual machine and login.